AlfredoRamos/singleapplication/README.md

 #### Installed library

-If you prefer to install the library on you system, you can do it with the following commands:
+If you prefer to install the library on you system, you can do it with the following commands.

+##### QMake

 ```shell
 git clone https://github.com/AlfredoRamos/singleapplication.git